FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/t_customize_instance_zos.md

 #### Transfer CFT loadlib management

-{{< TransferCFT/componentlongname  >}} z/OS allows you to concatenate two libraries, a user library and the product library.
+Transfer CFT{{< TransferCFT/componentlongname  >}} z/OS allows you to concatenate two libraries, a user library and the product library.
 The user library is not mandatory, but is strongly advised, and should be positioned first.

 > **Note**
 >
 >

-- A `..USER.LOAD` load is created during the installation.
+- A ..USER.LOAD load is created during the installation.
 - If the Transfer CFT LOAD is an APF, the USER load must also be an APF.
-- Set `cftuload '&&TARGET".LOAD"'` to manage only one LOAD.
+- Set cftuload '&&TARGET".LOAD"' to manage only one LOAD.

 | Keyword  | Default  | Description  |